cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

   modules for 64-bit in 32-bit targets are more clearly marked as such mono will not try to re-attach after a disconnect

+from 7.3.1-7.3.2:
+  structure dissect watch for changes now also shows you when something has changed inbetween added hints to how the pointer wildcard works created an alternate named CE version that runs without admin (not an UCE, do not think it is one, you will be disappointed) the replace button in foundcode dialog now supports multiselect You can now also change values of groupscan scan results directly in the foundlist lua's openProcess command now won't deactivate all entries when previously no process was selected you can now edit instructions with a breakpoint on them added linux ABI c-compiler dll's

 Fixes: